-In Bauchi, teacher performance data from evaluations are used to inform classroom practice, but professional development requirements could be strengthened.
-The schools conduct teacher performance evaluations and use these results to inform teachers as to how they can develop their instructional practices. performing teachers, as judged on the evaluation results, may be assigned a supervisor or professional development.
-Further, professional development exists, but is not required and not used in a focused approach to improve instruction.
+In Ekiti, teacher performance data from evaluations are used to inform classroom practice, but professional development content and requirements could be strengthened.
+The schools conduct teacher performance evaluations and use these results to inform teachers as to how they can develop their instructional practices.
+Under-performing teachers, as judged on the evaluation results, may be assigned a supervisor or professional development. professional development exists, but it is unknown whether it is required and professional development is not used in a focused approach to improve instruction.
 Professional development includes 5 or more types of activities other than courses and workshops or education conferences and seminars.
-The content of professional development for both primary and secondary school teachers is broad, including 5 or more aspects related to teaching, such as: (i) knowledge and understanding of subjects; (ii) understanding and teaching the curriculum; (iii) relating the curriculum to meeting the required learning standards; (iv) classroom management; (v) knowledge and understanding of instructional practices in main subjects; (vi) teaching students with special learning needs; or (vii) school management and administration.
-Further, individual teachers are not responsible for paying for their professional development.
+However, the content of professional development for both primary and secondary school teachers is unknown.
+Further, individual teachers are responsible for paying for their professional development.